thiagoandrade14/nutshell/README.md

 File name completion

 ## Implemented features ##
-The other features are implemented to some extent.
+All other features in the shell were implemented.

 ## Installation ##
 Run "make" command in the main directory.